-a time-local QME, yet with a component still depending on the whole history of the bath.
-This is sometimes described as a non-Markovian equation.\cite{Manzano2020AEquation} To recover what is normally intended as the Redfield equation, the upper limit of the time integral should be extended to infinity, a full Markovian approximation that we do not invoke here.
+This is a time-local QME, yet with a component still depending on the dynamical history of the bath.
+To recover what is typically intended as the Redfield equation, the upper limit of the time integral should be extended to infinity, a full Markovian approximation that we do not invoke here.

-We can express the operator $R$ on $\{\ket{a},\ket{b}\}$ eigenbasis of $H_S$ and, returning to the \schr picture, explicit the time-dependence of operators in the co-moving frame.
-We can evaluate the action of $e^{ iH_S\tau}$ on the $\langle a|$ and of its adjoint on $|a\rangle$.
+We can now express the operator $R$ on $\{\ket{a},\ket{b}\}$ eigenbasis of $H_S$ and make explicit the time dependence of the coupling operators.
+The action of $e^{ iH_S\tau}$ in this basis is easily evaluated.
 For instance, we have